churchmanlab/genewalk/README.md

                         similarities are output, otherwise only the ones whose false discovery rate are below this parameter are included.
 Default: 1
+  --dim_rep DIM_REP     Dimension of vector representations (embeddings).
+This
+                        value should only be increased if genewalk with the default value generates no statistically significant
-  --save_dw SAVE_DW     If True, the full DeepWalk object for each repeat is
-                        saved in the project folder.
+                        results, for instance with very large (>2500) input gene lists.
+Alternatively, it can be decreased in case (nearly) all GO annotations are significant, for instance with very short gene lists.
+Default: 8 --save_dw SAVE_DW     If True, the full DeepWalk object for each repeat is saved in the project folder.
 This can be useful for debugging but the files are typically very large.